yunji0387/cs-note/notes/cloud_computing_notes.md

 - Containers facilitate cloud-native architectures, making development, deployment, and scaling more efficient and consistent.
 - They enable agile DevOps practices and continuous integration and delivery (CI/CD).
-- Next topic will delve into cloud storage.

 ---

 <!-- /MarkdownTOC -->
 </details>